The Basics of Vulnerability Management

 • Patch management to automatically apply patches and fixes.

 • Threat protection software analyzes potential threats based on information collected from various sources.
-This can help a company plan in advance future security technology strategies
+This can help a company plan future security technology strategies in advance.

 Not all vulnerability management tools have these features.
 Therefore, you might need to acquire different products to address all these aspects.